munificent/craftinginterpreters/book/garbage-collection.md

 ^code mark-object

 The `NULL` check is unnecessary when called from `markValue()`.
 A Lox Value that is some kind of Obj type will always have a valid pointer.
-But later we will call this function directly from other code and in some of those places, the object being pointed to is optional.
+But later we will call this function directly from other code, and in some of those places, the object being pointed to is optional.

 Assuming we do have a valid object, we mark it by setting a flag.
 That new field lives in the Obj header struct all objects share.

 ^code is-marked-field (1 before, 1 after)

-Every new object begins life unmarked because we haven't determined if it is reachable or not yet.
+Every new object begins life unmarked because we haven't yet determined if it is reachable or not.

 ^code init-is-marked (1 before, 2 after)